Friday, June 10, 2016

 The love of the other is important.
 So is the love of self.
 There has to be a balance of both.
 In order to respect and love we must respect and love ourselves first.
 But then we must act upon that which is.
 Building small safe havens in the relationships in our path.
 Some are meant for challenge, some are meant for growth, some are meant for ultimate, unconditional love and some are meant for havens.
 But none should be meant solely for the convictions of being right and perhaps by saying that I am engaging in black and white thinking?
 Maybe some convictions of being right have done the world a lot of good?
 I believe some have, but when thinking upon it more, the damage done in the same name exceeds the good...so perhaps we each have to face our own choices.
 I need to face mine.
 While I leave my writing here to question, hash it out and state aspects of my self, I firmly believe the reader has the right to their own interpretation applied to their own growth state.
 What the reader chooses, and the emotions they choose and their perceptions is entirely their choice to make- even if I may disagree.
 I need to let go of outcomes and go forth into life, now that I have cleared the cobwebs of my mind by writing.

 May you, the reader, have relationships that are not on sand, or at least one or two relationships in life, that have the six ingredients of love.
 In that I am rich for I have at least a handful- I wish you this richness too.
-May you let go of those that do not have that aspect or keep them in life for later growth.
-May you find hope in dark places and heal from previous wounds of the convictions of "right" thinking.
+I believe God IS Love but that love looks differently to people as God is surprising in ways that God speaks that love.
+I believe all things good can only be from God - while good things can be tarnished that tarnishing is not God tarnishing but God redeems all in time.
+May you let go of those that do not have room to let you grow in choice or keep them in life for later growth.
+May you find hope in dark places and heal from previous wounds of the convictions of "right" thinking. ( which also includes “left” thinking lol - we have it in all areas!)
 May you honour your need for healing and pain, but also move through to the wonders each day has the possibility of presenting.
 May you savour your drink and delight in your nourishment of body, spirit and soul.
+May you rejoice and receive Love with a spirit of Thanksgiving ! ( 1 Timothy 4:4)

 This post is dedicated to my husband on his birthday week, honouring the many conversations we have had on this topic, the deep grief, and the wonder that we share together.
 Love you and your 33 years. xo